A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Numerical Linear Stability

-Figure \ref{Full_Model_eps_0p05} presents results for a small value of $\epsilon$ with constant applied voltage.
+Figure \ref{Full_Model_eps_0p05} presents results for $\epsilon = .05$ with constant imposed voltage.
 In the left figure, the magnitudes of all eigenvalues are plotted --- we see that for small values of $dt$, all eigenvalues have magnitude less than one and that, as $dt$ is increased, one branch goes unstable.
-We follow this branch to find the time-step size at which the eigenvalue's magnitude first equals 1: the stability threshold $dt^*$.
-For the $\epsilon$ of Figure \ref{Full_Model_eps_0p05}, we find that one eigenvalue crosses the unit circle, crossing at value $-1$.
-In the top plot in the right figure, we plot the steady states $\c_{\pm,ss}$ and in the bottom plot in the right figure we plot the eigenfunctions at the stability threshold $dt^*$.
+We follow this branch to find the time-step size at which the magnitude equals 1; this is the stability restriction $dt^*$.
+We find that one eigenvalue crosses the unit circle, crossing at value $-1$.
+In the top plot in the right figure, we plot the steady states $\c_{\pm,ss}$.
+In the bottom plot in the right figure, we plot the eigenvectors at the stability restriction $dt^*$.
+We refer to the eigenvector-eigenvalue pair as ``barely stable''.

-Figure \ref{Full_Model_tmax_effect} presents the results of applying the VSSBDF2 adaptive time-stepper to an initial value problem with $\epsilon = .05$.
-To demonstrate that the ``barely stable'' eigenvalue-eigenvector pair is the cause of the failure to converge to the steady state shown in the top plot of Figure \ref{Full_Model_tmax_effect}, we took the computed solutions for $\c_+$ and $\c_-$ at a late time ($t=100$) and computed the corresponding deviations from the steady state $\d_+$ and $\d_-$.
-These are presented in the top-right plot of Figure \ref{Full_Model_eps_0p05}.
-In the bottom-right plot of Figure \ref{Full_Model_eps_0p05}, the normalized deviations are plotted with open circles --- note that they closely fit the critical eigenfunctions.
+To demonstrate that the ``barely stable'' eigenvalue-eigenvector pair is the cause of the failure to converge to the steady state shown in the top plot of Figure \ref{Full_Model_tmax_effect}, we took $\c_+$ and $\c_-$ at a late time ($t=100$) and computed the corresponding deviations from the steady state $\d_+$ and $\d_-$.
+In the bottom-right plot of Figure \ref{Full_Model_eps_0p05}, the normalized deviations are plotted with open circles --- note that they closely fit the ``barely stable'' eigenfunctions.\\

-To see why it's unsurprising that the adaptive time-stepper should stabilize at the stability threshold, we first look at the local truncation error for the SBDF2 scheme, applied to the ODE $u_t = f(u)+g(u)$, close to a steady state $u_{ss}$:
+To see why it is unsurprising that the VSSBDF2 adaptive time-stepper would adjust its timesteps until they stabilize at the stability restriction of the underlying SBDF2 scheme, we consider the local truncation error for the SBDF2 scheme, applied to the ODE $u_t = f(u)+g(u)$, close to a steady state $u_{ss}$: